DOAGenesys/LAAC/certs/README.md

 ## Certificate Generation

-To generate new SAML certificates, run these exact commands:
+To generate new SAML certificates, run these exact commands (Windows OpenSSL version):

 ```bash
 # Navigate to the certs directory